The Muppet Movie: Development

-After the box office of the Muppets has grown from the success of The Muppet Show, Lew Grade was asked to finance the production of the film.
-He agreed and signed the deal with his company ITC Entertainment.
-The opportunity helped Jim Henson finance the film he has dreamed of before.

-When the film was greenlit, Jim Henson and selected team members traveled to California various times to develop the script, music, and infrastructure in Hollywood to shoot the film.
-James Frawley was hired to direct the movie for the accomplishments of its challenges.
+After the popularity of the Muppets had grown following the success of The Muppet Show, Lew Grade agreed to finance the production of the film and signed the deal with his company ITC Entertainment, which helped Jim Henson finance the film.
+After the film's production greenlit, Jim Henson and selected team members traveled to California various times to develop the script, music, and infrastructure in Hollywood to shoot the film.
+James Frawley was hired to direct the movie due to the film's challenges.

-Frawley traveled to London to meet Jim Henson.
-They were concerned that the Muppets would not blend well in real life.
-They flew to Los Angeles, and along with Frank Oz and the team, they filmed and tested how the characters would appear in real-world locations during the first few days of June 1978 in a meadow.
+During Frawley and Henson's first meeting in London, they were concerned that the Muppets would not blend well in real life.
+Along with Frank Oz and the team, they filmed and tested how the characters would appear in real-world locations during the first few days of June 1978 in a UK meadow.
 During filming tests, a cow was ambled near Fozzie for an unexpected rear look at a comparison between fake and natural fur hair.
 The camera tests attracted the investment of ITC Entertainment.
-For the rest of the month, Henson leaded company meetings and attended family events in New York City.
 On July 3, 1978, Henson flew to Los Angeles again to begin shooting for the film.